viseshrp/workedon/README.md

                           Python strftime string.
   --datetime-format TEXT  Sets the datetime format of the output.
 Must be a
                           valid Python strftime string.
+  --time-zone TEXT        Sets the timezone of the output.
+Must be a valid
+                          timezone string.
   --help                  Show this message and exit.
 ```
 <!-- [[[end]]] -->